Logarithmic Operation¶

 Troubleshooting¶

-- Result is 0.0 unexpectedly: Check that 'value' > 0 for all logarithmic operations.
-For 'log' also ensure 'base' > 0 and not equal to 1.
+- Result is 0.0 unexpectedly: Ensure value > 0 for logarithmic operations and, for 'log', verify base > 0 and base != 1.